 We used the criteria by LeBel et al. (2019) with the original effect size of d = 0.42 for core goodness and d = 0.76 for value commitment (Celniker et al., 2023, p.
 73, right column) as a reference.
-The criteria include the dimensions signal (was a significant result detected?), consistency (is the original effect size within the confidence interval of the current estimate?), and direction (is the effect smaller, larger, or opposite?).
+The criteria include are constituted by the dimensions signal (was a significant result detected?), consistency (is the original effect size within the confidence interval of the current estimate?), and direction (is the effect smaller, larger, or opposite?) $\frac{2}{3}$?).